gurwindergwebs/LaraAdmin/README.md

 ## License

-LaraTop is an open source project by topnTech that is licensed under MIT.
+LaraAdmin is an open source project by topnTech that is licensed under MIT.
 TopnTech reserves the right to change the license of future releases.